 You can prepare this before you launch, and release the bonus mid-launch, giving you something positive to focus on and giving your audience another reason to buy.

 Ready To Launch?

-This free workbook will help you prep for a successful online launch.
+This free workbook and video will help you prep for a successful online launch.